Keto Sugar Cookies – Low Carb Recipe (with frosting!)

 - Be sure to wrap your dough in plastic wrap and store it in the fridge for at least 30 minutes before forming into cookies.

 - A large ice cream scoop or 1/4 cup measuring cup will create the perfect size cookies.
+Scoop and roll dough into even balls.

 - Once the cookies are formed into balls, push down with your fingers to flatten.
 I tried using a cup, and it only made a mess.
 Fingers worked best!